saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-13-juniper-pyez-json.md

 >>>
 ```

-Perhaps you want to store the output because you see something interesting.
+Perhaps you want to store the output because you see something interesting?
 In that case, just dump it as `json`:

 ```python